top of page

 Finding Nauvoo

 Latter-day Saint leaders purchased property from Galland, Hugh White (James White’s son), and others in spring 1839, and quickly began settling on both sides of the Mississippi River.
-The first Mormon home built on the peninsula was a log cabin of Theodore and Frances Turley.
-The first brick home was that of Philander and Polly Colton.
+The land was soon surveyed and platted.
+In summer 1839, George W. Robinson suggested the expanded settlement of

 Recent Posts